COVID Rapid PCR Swab Test by Accula

-This nasal or oral swab will determine via PCR technology (the CDC Gold Standard) whether or not you currently have a COVID-19 infection.
+This nasal swab will determine in less than 1 hour via PCR technology (the CDC Gold Standard) whether or not you have an active COVID-19 infection.
+This test meets all travel and regulatory body requirements.

 Frequently Asked Questions